conservationtechlab/dencam/README.md

 You will be prompted to reboot after this step, say yes and wait for the device to turn back on.
 You will see the desktop on the PiTFT screen now.

+## Disable taskbar

+    nano ~/.config/lxpanel/LXDE-pi/panels/panel

+In the global configs, line 14 sets 'autohide=0' set it to autohide=1 instead.
+Cntrl + X, Y, enter.

+    lxpanelctl restart

+The taskbar on the screen should now be hidden.

 ## Downloading the repo
 If you would like to download the most stable version, simply run: